Real Estate Data

 Online commercial records

-Real estate data providers also consult online listings service companies, rental sites, vacation rental platforms or transactional marketplaces that provide transactional data online to consumers and investors, and compile their database from these public advertisement sources.
+Real estate data providers also consult online listings service companies, rental sites, vacation rental platforms or transactional marketplaces that provide transactional real estate data online to consumers and investors, and compile their database from these public advertisement sources.

 Data providers have access to aggregators and digital tools which makes this searching process much more efficient than manually trawling the web for information.
 Similarly, automated searching means that the information you’d get from a real estate data provider is in real-time, which you can’t guarantee when you’re doing the research yourself.